schuchert/wikispaces/pages/Cxx_Tdd_Iteration_1.md

 title: Cxx_Tdd_Iteration_1
 ---
 # Getting Started
 This tutorial uses a game similar to Monopoly(r) as a basis for our work.
 The rules we implement are not exactly the same as Monopoly(r) because the point is not Monopoly(r), it's TDD.
-If you just want to see what the end results for this iteration look like, then [[Cxx Tdd Iteration 1#EndGame|look here]].
+If you just want to see what the end results for this iteration look like, then [look here]({{ site.pagesurl}}/Cxx Tdd Iteration 1#EndGame).

 This iteration's theme is: **Player Movement** [[include page="Monopoly(r) Release 1 Theme Description"]]